 - Application packet—Applicants are required to submit the following materials to be considered for the program:

 - Most recent performance evaluation

 - Panel interview—Top candidates, as determined from their application packets, will be interviewed by a panel.
 Each panel member will provide their own anonymous recommendation and reasons for their decisions.
-Those recommendations will be sent to Darrell Bazzell, who will choose 10 participants for the incoming LGP class.
+Those recommendations will be sent to the Senior Vice President and Chief Financial Officer for review.